jrobinson123/atomshpericPlanet/README.md

-# atomshpericPlanet
+# atmoshpericPlanet

 ![with color](./atomsphereImages/atomsphereGif.gif)

-An atomspheric like effect.
+An atmospheric like effect.
 This project started when I was interested in deciding the grayscale value of each pixel based on its x and y coordinates.
 This is done by using a 2-input function, for example by multiplying x and y together as shown in the snippet below:
 ``` processing
 float twoDimFunction(float x, float y){
     float result = x * y;